smnorris/bcfishpass/docs/05_data_dictionary.rst

 - for steelhead, potential :ref:`gradient barriers <gradient_barriers>` are considered passable up to 20%
 - for both salmon and steelhead, potential natural barriers with 5 or more upstream observations of any of the target species (``CH, CM, CO, PK, SK, ST``) since January 01, 1990 are presumed to be passable

+Draft Bull Trout and Westslope Cutthroat Trout models are also included:

+- for Bull Trout, potential :ref:`gradient barriers <gradient_barriers>` are considered passable up to 25%
+- for Westslope Cutthroat Trout, potential :ref:`gradient barriers <gradient_barriers>` are considered passable up to 20%
+- for both Bull Trout and Westslope Cutthroat Trout, potential natural barriers are presumed to be passable if any observation(s) of the target species are found upstream

 Files included in the distribution are: